 We consider "bad" traffic to be anything not covered by the above, including (but not limited to):

 - The use of browser toolbar/add-ons that trigger content including affiliate links to users and as a result intercept the natural click stream of the user.

 - Trademark-term PPC bidding and/or any PPC bidding that violates our network level or merchant level terms and conditions.

 - Spamdexing, or any attempt to use black hat SEO methods to game the search engine results.

 And it hurts my GeekArm to hold one to my ear.
 For the most part they are a silly and outdated tool, especially for those of us who spend our time doing web marketing stuff all day.
 There are two reasons why I prefer email over phones with my day-to-day work @AvantLink, and they are basically the same thing.

 - Self-documentation.
 With a phone call you spend the first ten minutes on small talk, and then by the time it's wrapped up thirty minutes or more have passed.
 Then (and here's the best part), ten minutes later you can't remember details or a course of action from the call!

 - Correspondence history.
 You can't just say you did something or lie over a digital conversation.
 Trust me, there are plenty of opportunities in this business to forward a previous correspondence to corroborate your side of a dispute or disagreement.

 How's this for my first post @GeekArm?
 Sitting here in Las Vegas at Affiliate Summit, at the Rio, on Saturday, January 18th 2010 at 9:45pm.
 Although it was an eventful day of networking and seeing old friends...this place just isn't for me.
-What with being a country boy and all.

 Not to mention the NOISE...literally.
 The Rio is so damn noisy.